****UPDATE on AVAILABILITY******

 I believe in simplifying and structuring seemingly complex and overwhelming tasks, approaching them in a way that demystifies the learning process and empowers the student.
 A tutor teaches their student how to learn, how to structure their thought processes and tackle a task by breaking it down into manageable steps - and how to confidently structure and communicate their thoughts under exam conditions.

 NB: All of my students are required to have a dictionary with them during our sessions, so they can lookup words for themselves.
 They will also need a set of highlighter pens, a pad of paper and a pencil/pen.
 Although I am not responsible for the child's learning outside of my time with them, I recommend that parents provide their child with a folder in which to keep the work we do together.
+I will ensure that the student properly files work in the folder and keeps it organised going forwards.

 |References Available||On File|